 Cost Breakdown by Category

-A typical AI project budget breaks down as: Consulting and strategy (15-25%), Data preparation and integration (20-30%), Software and tools (15-25%), Implementation and development (20-30%), Training and change management (10-15%).
-Many businesses underbudget for data preparation and training — these are critical for success.
+A typical AI project budget breaks down as: consulting and strategy 15–25%, data preparation and integration 20–30%, software and tools 15–25%, implementation and development 20–30%, training and change management 10–15%.
+Most businesses underbudget data preparation — it's the unglamorous work that determines whether the model actually performs in your environment.

 Off-the-Shelf vs. Custom Solutions